MECHANISM OF ACTION

 Reduction in B cells was seen as early as 1 week after treatment initiation2

-The CD19+ B-cell counts remained below LLN for approximately 97% of patients in ASCLEPIOS I and 92% of patients in ASCLEPIOS II from 12 weeks through 120 weeks while on KESIMPTA treatment2
+B-cell counts remained below LLN for 97% of patients in ASCLEPIOS I and 92% of patients in ASCLEPIOS II from 12 weeks through 120 weeks2

-Modeling and simulation for B-cell repletion corroborates these data, predicting median time to B-cell recovery of 40 weeks post-treatment discontinuation
+Modeling and simulation for B-cell repletion corroborate these data, predicting median time to B-cell recovery of 23 weeks post treatment discontinuation

 Kristin: mom, real estate agent, KESIMPTA patient*

-*Actual KESIMPTA patient who was compensated for their time.
+Real patient taking KESIMPTA who was compensated for time.
 Individual results may vary.